SCLIFFORD78/heating_control/README.md

 8. http protocol for commands
 9. MySQL to store data
 10. Python and C++ coding for Raspberry Pi and Arduinos

+See Presentation.pptx for an overview of the system setup and overview of system operation